Medical Negligence Claims Service covering Great Britain

-If legal aid is not available, we can offer you a No Win No Fee Medical Negligence Claim (NOTE: If your case is successful your Solicitor will deduct up to a maximum of 25% of your final settlement or compensation award as payment for their fees.
+If legal aid is not available, you will normally be offered a No Win No Fee Medical Negligence Claim (NOTE: If your case is successful your Solicitor will deduct up to a maximum of 25% of your final settlement or compensation award as payment for their fees.
 You can find out more about No Win No Fee arrangements and the potential costs that can be incurred by clicking here.), whereby you do not have to pay to start your claim and you pay nothing if you lose.
 This is a special arrangement for 1stClaims clients and is not one that is commonly offered by Birth Injury claim solicitors.
 It is just another way we help to make the whole process as simple as possible for you.

 If the claim is to be made on behalf of your child, then most children will automatically qualify for legal aid as it is their own income that is assessed and not their parents or families.
 1stClaims solicitors are authorised by the Legal Services Commission to undertaken claims on a legally aided basis and will discuss this with you.
 Your solicitor will have many years’ experience in dealing with birth injury claims and will be sympathetic to what is clearly a very difficult time for you and your family.
 They will and guide you through the legal procedure, make an application for legal aid on your behalf and try to make the situation as stress free as possible for you.